On Thursday, 2nd of May 2019, we visit San Sebastián, called Donostia by the Basques.

 From Hondarribia we drive along the coast and cross the mountain Jaizkibel.
 Our first stop is at the chapel Nuestra Señora de Guadalupe.
 Inside there are a black Madonna and boat models; yes, the Basque country needs support for their fishing boats.

-On the Jaizkibel at point 455m, we find these Latxe sheep with their long, thick hair.
+On the Jaizkibel at point 455m, we find these Latxa sheep with their long, thick hair.

-I ask myself, how These sheep full of wool hande rain.
+I ask myself, how these sheep full of wool handle rain.
 Do they get all wet?
 No, Ursula tells me, the Lanolin, or adeps lanae, protects them from the rain.

-The Latxe sheep are typical for the Basque Country and give the milk for the cheese called Idiazabal.
+The Latxa sheep are typical of the Basque Country and give the milk for the cheese called Idiazabal.

 From the Jaizkibel, we can see San Sebastián in the haze.
 The brooms are yellow.